We build the vehicle tracking system using GPS and GSM, based on the ATMega16 microcontroller.

-A GSM modem is a specialised type of modem that accepts a SIM card and operates over a subscription to a mobile operator just like a mobile phone.
+A GSM modem is a specialized type of modem that accepts a SIM card and operates over a subscription to a mobile operator just like a mobile phone.

 GSM modems are a cost-effective solution for receiving SMS messages because the sender is paying for the message delivery.
 To perform these tasks, a GSM modem must support an extended AT command set for sending and receiving SMS messages, as defined in the ETSI GSM 07.05 and 3GPP TS 27.005 specifications.

-ATmega16 microcontroller (IC2) is the heart of the project that is used for interfacing to various hardware peripherals.
-It is a low-power CMOS 8-bit microcontroller based on the AVR enhanced RISC architecture.
+ATmega16 microcontroller (IC2) is the heart of the project that is used for interfacing with various hardware peripherals.
+It is a low-power CMOS 8-bit microcontroller based on the AVR-enhanced RISC architecture.

 The user’s mobile number should be included in the source code written for the microcontroller.
 Thus the user’s mobile number resides in the internal memory of the MCU.

-This GPS based vehicle tracking system uses SIM300 GSM modem (refer Fig. 4).
+This vehicle tracking system using GPS uses a SIM300 GSM modem (refer to Fig. 4).
 GSM modem transmits and receives the data.
-Modem SIM300 is a tri-band GSM/GPRS engine that works on frequencies EGSM 900 MHz, DCS 1800 MHz and PCS 1900 MHz.
+Modem SIM300 is a tri-band GSM/GPRS engine that works on frequencies EGSM 900 MHz, DCS 1800 MHz, and PCS 1900 MHz.

-Transmit pin TXD and receive pin RXD of GSM modem are connected to the microcontroller (IC2) via MAX232 (IC3).
-Port pin PD0 (RXD) and port pin PD1 (TXD) of the microcontroller are connected to pins 12 and 10 of MAX232, respectively.
+Transmit pin TXD and receive pin RXD of the GSM modem are connected to the microcontroller (IC2) via MAX232 (IC3).
+The microcontroller’s port pin PD0 (RXD) and port pin PD1 (TXD) are connected to pins 12 and 10 of MAX232, respectively.

-The circuit is powered off a 9V battery.
+The circuit is powered by a 9V battery.
 7805 regulator (IC1) is used to convert 9V into 5V.
 The microcontroller and MAX232 are powered by 5V.
-LED1 indicates the presence of power supply.
+LED1 indicates the presence of a power supply.